Course Activities Designed for Authentic Student Work

 Note about Turnitin AI Detector

-After much discussion and research, RIT has decided to remove the AI detection feature within Turnitin on May 13, 2024.
+After much discussion and research, RIT has removed the AI detection feature within Turnitin as of May 13, 2024.
 The following concerns were found with this feature:

 Please note that all other features of RIT's Turnitin instance, including Similarity Checking, Draft Coach for Google Docs, and Feedback Studio will remain active.